ninewise/dissertation/umgap/components/taxa2agg.md

 The third strategy of the `umgap taxa2agg` tool is a hybrid of the above two.
-Giving a factor *f*, the algorithm descends from the root of the tree of life towards the leaves, on each rank chosing the descendant which is the ancendant of most of the taxa in the list.
+Giving a factor *f*, the algorithm descends from the root of the tree of life towards the leaves, on each rank choosing the descendant which is the ascendant of most of the taxa in the list.
 This, it continues, until the chosen descendant would represent less then *f* of the strict descendants of the current taxon.
 A hybrid strategy with a factor 1.0 would thus behave similar to the modified lowest common